Malcolm Smith (climber)

-An accomplished sport climber he repeated many of the UK’s hardest sport routes in the 1990’s and made the first ascent of Scotlands first F9a, Hunger, in 2010.
+As an accomplished sport climber he repeated many of the UK's sport routes in the 1990s and made the first successful ascent of Scotlands first F9a, Hunger, in 2010.

-When he was aged 18, in 1992 he repeated Ben Moon's sport climbing route Hubble, at Raven Tor.He started climbing in 1988.
+When he was aged 18, in 1992 he repeated Ben Moon's sport climbing route Hubble, at Raven Tor.
+He started climbing in 1988.

 He is the brother of Scottish visual artist Sandy Smith.